Jcparkyn/phetch/docs/docs/invoking-queries-manually.md

 Each of these (except for `Invoke`) has an `Async` variant, which will **return the result of the query, or re-throw the exception if the query failed**.
 Unless you specifically need to `await` the query, you should usually use the non-async versions listed above.

-> :information_source: If you are coming from React Query, you may be used to "queries" and "mutations" being different things.
+> :information_source: If you're coming from React Query, you may be used to "queries" and "mutations" being different things.
 In Phetch, these have been combined, so that everything is just a query.
 To get the same behavior as a mutation in React Query or RTK Query, use the `query.Trigger()` method.